-Colourful and touristy at night, but still with an aura of authenticity, the domes of the ancient (16th century) bazaar is not to be missed on a visit to Bukhara.
+Colourful and touristy at night, but still with an aura of authenticity, the domes of the ancient (16th century) bazaar should not be missed on a visit to Bukhara.

-There are certainly more ancient buildings to be seen in Bukhara as well.
+There are certainly more ancient buildings to discover in Bukhara.
 Even though only 8 buildings survived Genghis Khan’s raid, plenty more were constructed later.
 Most of the sights presented above have gone through extensive restoration, presumably to what they looked like some time in history.
 At the time of my visit the back side of the Ark had not been fixed yet.

 For shopping, one could try the carpet shop near the Po-I-Kalan complex.
 For nightlife, seek out the area around the large pond Lyab-i-Hauz in the centre.
 Locals of all ages come here to walk and talk.
 This is the heart of Bukhara.

 The lost camels

 Now, what about those camels?
 My answer is the perfect example of how legends are created, based on rumours being told from one person to another.
 What is fact and what is fiction?
 Nobody knows for sure.

 In 1920 the Red Army attacked Bukhara once again.
 They had been sent back a few years earlier and now returned in full force.
 The last Emir of Bukhara, Alim Khan, packed 96 camels with his belongings and fled in the direction of his colleague in Kabul.
 There he arrived with only 81 camels.
 The man in Kabul asked him of the whereabouts of the remaining camels, for he was well informed.